 You are encouraged to self-identify as a member of one of the above-mentioned groups when applying.
 Please see the attached Job Description for more information on the duties, responsibilities and expectations of IWSO Board Members.

-If you would like to be considered please send us your resume and a one or two page letter outlining your interest in IWSO and the relevant skills or qualifications you will bring to the position.
+If you would like to be considered, please send us your resume and a one page letter outlining your interest in IWSO and the relevant skills or qualifications you will bring to the position.

 Statement of Responsibility